minprog/webapps/projects/3 pizzaf/content.md

 > Note: if Adminer gives you errors, this is because CS50's version is not compatible with Postgres 12.
 You can create a Postgres 11 database on Heroku using the following command (which requires the installation of the Heroku CLI):
 >
 >     heroku addons:create heroku-postgresql --version=11 --app=YOUR_APP_NAME_ON_HEROKU
+>
+> But first try creating and using the database according to the instructions above!

 ### Kickstarting the project